turingschool/front-end-curriculum/lessons/module-1/css-layout.md

 We can play around with this [CodePen](https://codepen.io/turing-school/pen/wvvOaNP) to see how float and clear work with one another.

 The code snippet below is known as the `clearfix hack`.
 It prevents the container from collapsing when all of its contents are floated.
+In order for this specific snippet to work, the class `clearfix` must be applied to the container element in question.

 ```css
 .clearfix:after {